Shilpa Manjunath

-Shilpa Manjunath is an Indian actress who has predominantly worked in the South Indian Film Industry.
+Shilpa Manjunath is an Indian actress who has predominantly worked in the South Indian film industry, mainly in Tamil and Kannada films.
 She made her acting debut in Kaali (2018) opposite Vijay Antony, and had her breakthrough in the Tamil film Ispade Rajavum Idhaya Raniyum (2019) opposite Harish Kalyan.

 Career

 Shilpa Manjunath made her acting debut in Kannada film industry with Mungaru Male 2, Malayalam film industry with Rosapoo and Tamil film debut with Vijay Antony’s Kaali.